 Now, let’s see how you can set up a trigger.

-On the Supermetrics sidebar, click on “Schedule” → “Add trigger.”
+On the Supermetrics sidebar, click “Schedule” > “Add trigger”

 The “Trigger” view will appear.
-From here, you can choose to refresh your data daily, weekly, or monthly.
-If you want to get an email every time the data has refreshed, choose one of the “Refresh & email” options.
+From here, you can refresh your data daily, weekly, or monthly.
+If you want to get an email every time the data refreshes, choose one of the “Refresh & email” options.

-To manage the triggers across different files, simply click on “Manage triggers in all your files” in the “Schedule” window.
+To manage the triggers across different files, click “Manage triggers in all your files” in the “Schedule” window.

 Google Analytics report templates for Google Sheets

 Since you’ve completed the crash course on using Supermetrics for Google Sheets, I’ve got a graduation gift: some free plug-and-play report templates.

 All the templates below are based on Google Analytics Universal Analytics version (UA).
 To get this data in the Google Sheet, you just need to change the Data Source in Step 3, and the rest of the process would be similar as outlined above.
 Alternatively, you can skip all the steps of building a new report and use one of our pre-built templates to kickstart your reporting.

 You can either look at the Google Analytics data or even combine the Google Analytics data with other sources and answer more complex data problems.